bgsa/bgsa/README.md

-- 👋 Hi, I’m Bruno Gallego;
+- 👋 Hi!;
-- 👀 I’m interested in Computer Graphics (Game Engine, Physic-Based Animation);
+- 👀 I’m interested in ...;
-- 🌱 I’m currently learning PBR (Physically-Based Rendering) using Material system similar Unity.
+- 🌱 I’m currently learning ....
-- 💞️ I’m looking for collaborators who are interessed in build a game engine;
+- 💞️ I’m looking for ...
-- 📫 How to reach me:
+- 📫 How to reach me: SegmentFault

 <!---
 bgsa/bgsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.